PinataCloud/pinata-fdk/README.md

 ### Initialization

-If you want to leverage image pinning capabilities, you must enter you Pinata JWT and a Pinata gateway during intialization.
+If you want to leverage IPFS pinning capabilities, you must enter your Pinata JWT and a Pinata gateway during intialization.
 ```javascript
 const PinataFDK = require('pinata-fdk');
 const fdk = new PinataFDK({